ooaklee/ghatd/docs/getting-started/group/README.md

 ## MongoDB Setup & Migrations

 The `group` package relies on a MongoDB collection named `groups`.
 To ensure optimal query performance, a set of database indexes must be created.
+There are two migration scripts you will need to run.

-### Initial Indexes
+### Migration 1 — Core Indexes

-The initial migration script, located at `external/group/migrations/indexes_groups.go`, creates 19 indexes to support the various query patterns used by the repository.
-These include:
+The first migration script, located at `external/group/migrations/indexes_groups.go`, creates the core indexes for the `groups` collection.
+These cover all the common query patterns and include:

 -   **Unique Indexes**: To enforce uniqueness on `_id` and `_nano_id`.
 -   **Standard Indexes**: On individual fields like `name`, `type`, `status`, and `metadata.created_at` for efficient filtering and sorting.
 -   **Compound Indexes**: For common multi-field queries, such as filtering by type and status simultaneously.
+-   **Ownership Index**: To quickly find groups by their owner using the `owner_id` field.
--   **Member & Leadership Indexes**: To quickly find groups based on their members (`members.id`), owner (`leadership.owner_id`), or other leadership roles.
+-   **Member Indexes**: To efficiently find groups a given user or sub-group belongs to (`members.id`, `members.id` + `members.type`).
+-   **Visibility Index**: On `settings.visibility` for fast visibility-based filtering.
--   **Text Index**: A text index on `name` and `display_info.name_aliases` to enable full-text search capabilities.
+-   **Text Index**: On `name` to support text search capabilities.

+The migration exposes two functions:

+-   `InitGroupsIndexesUp(db *mongo.Database) error`: Creates all core indexes on the `groups` collection.
+-   `InitGroupsIndexesDown(db *mongo.Database) error`: Drops all indexes created by the `Up` function.

+### Migration 2 — Lineage Index

+The second migration script, located at `external/group/migrations/indexes_groups_lineage.go`, adds a dedicated index to support efficient hierarchy traversal (lineage and descendants queries).
+This migration should be run after the first one.

+-   `InitGroupsLineageIndexUp(db *mongo.Database) error`: Creates the `lineage` array index.
+-   `InitGroupsLineageIndexDown(db *mongo.Database) error`: Drops the `lineage` index.

 ### Running Migrations

 To apply these indexes, you must integrate the provided migration functions into your application's startup process using a migration tool like `mongo-migrate`.

-The migration provides two key functions:

--   `InitGroupsIndexesUp(db *mongo.Database) error`: Creates all 19 indexes on the `groups` collection.
--   `InitGroupsIndexesDown(db *mongo.Database) error`: Drops all indexes created by the `Up` function.

 **Example Integration:**